AdaCore/spark2014/docs/ug/source/assertion_pragmas.rst

    :language: none
    :lines: 7,8

-But it is not sufficient that a loop invariant is true for |GNATprove| to prove it.
+In general, it is not sufficient that a loop invariant is true for |GNATprove|
+to prove it.
 The loop invariant should also be `inductive`: it should be precise enough that |GNATprove| can check loop invariant preservation by assuming `only` that the loop invariant held during the last iteration.
-For example, the following loop is the same as the previous one, except the loop invariant is true but not
+For example, the following loop is the same as the previous one, except the loop invariant is true but not inductive:
-inductive:

 .. literalinclude:: ../gnatprove_by_example/examples/simple_loops.adb
    :language: ada